 An alternate method of payment for those who provide equipment or SaaS models, is to offer finance as a payment method for your customers.
-This means that you customer can pay in manageable monthly payments and you receive the full payment, upfront from the lender, to keep your cash flow running smoothly.
+This means that your customer can pay in manageable monthly payments and you receive the full payment, upfront from the lender, to improve cash flow for your business.

 3. Understand your customer payment cycles

 Your customers will have varying dates during each month to pay invoices.
 It is important that this is incorporated into your credit control system.
 Without this in place, you could miss a customer’s payment run, meaning that you may have to wait another month.